 Subcutaneous injections increase compliance and have similar efficacy to intramuscular injections.

 In the end, it doesn't necessarily matter but comes down to a matter of preference.

 I generally recommend 5,000mcg once per week, but sometimes patients can decrease the total dosage and increase the frequency of shots.

-So for instance using 3,000mcg every 3 days may be better tolerated and provide more sustained energy level in some patients.
+So, for instance, using 3,000mcg every 3 days may be better tolerated and provide a more sustained energy level in some patients.

 I generally base my frequency on a combination of labs, patient symptoms and how much the patient is improving.